 The Multi-Storey Car Park - Pay and Display

-Bournemouth International Centre (BIC) has 17 (14 regular and 3 overlength) disabled parking spaces located on level 1 of the car park (including 3 overlength spaces on Level 1).
-There are automatic doors providing access from the disabled parking spaces to the foyer of the BIC.
+Bournemouth International Centre (BIC) has a total of 37 accessible parking spaces located on levels 1 to 3 of the car park (including 3 overlength spaces on Level 1).
+There are automatic doors providing access from the accessible parking spaces to the foyer of the BIC.
 Vehicles which have a disability exemption from Vehicle Excise Duty may park free of charge when attending most shows.
 Free parking must be booked in advance using our access scheme.

 The main BIC entrance on Exeter Road, the Purbeck Hall entrance and the Tregonwell corridor entrance (from the Sun Terrace) are either flat access routes or have built in ramps.